chester233/Leetcode_Exe/README.md

 1346.
 Check If N and Its Double Exist(easy)
 1351.
 Count Negative Numbers in a Sorted Matrix(easy)
 1356.
 Sort Integers by The Number of 1 Bits(easy)
+Day 112:
+1365.
+How Many Numbers Are Smaller Than the Current Number(easy)